 I blame Amazon for taking the whole review thing to another level.
 And I’m so guilty of it.
 I bet you are too.
 Just the other day, I was on Amazon looking for a shirt to hide my post-pregnancy belly.
 After scouring for days, I finally found one: pretty pattern, ✔ ; gathering at boobs, ✔; flowy at bottom, ✔; thoughts from others—ah, 78 reviews.
 And there I was, in the trenches of opinions.
 I ended up not buying the shirt.
 Looking back, it was a slippery slope.

 So what does this have to do with you?
 I’m getting there.
 LOL.
 You just started a wedding planning business, but you have no testimony yet as to how awesome you are.
 This is what we call a catch-22—no clients because you have no reviews, no reviews because you have no clients.
-Real, genuine reviews are vital to your business—as shown by my shirt challenge.
+Real, genuine wedding planner testimonials are vital to your business—as shown by my shirt challenge.

 But how do you get them if you have no experience?